Dong-Zhen/MTA-Turnstile-Traffic-and-Snacks/README.md

 # Design

 Based of popular happy hour and breakfast times, I set the common meal hours for morning entry to be 8am - 12pm and evening exits to be 4pm - 8pm.
 Then I defined a commuter as a nine to five worker or student who goes to a different location on weekdays.
 Because it is difficult to know who is a long distance commuter, I used the subway map to identify two key variables.
-Most of the
+There's a clear distance distinction for stations that go into boroughs that is not Manhattan and stations with one or two lines.

+# Data

+MTA data from January 2021 to April 2021 forms the basis of my analysis.
+This is a good time frame to look at New York's commuter cycle.
+Students go back to school in January and workers resume work after major holidays.
+Additionally, the turnstile data has reset so it's possible to detect where anomalies begin and decide what to do with them.
+Decreases in commuter traffic due to COVID is not a concern because YoLocal Snack is serving New Yorkers who need to commute to work.
+The MTA turnstile Data is used to find entry and exit traffic, time of day, and station and lines.
+I joined this data with Mta's location data to find the boroughs for each station.

+# Algorithm

+After pulling in the dataset, I focused in finding and fixing the inconcsistencies within the dataset and then defining a unique identifier.
+After combining, the CA, UNIT, SCP, and Station together to form a unique turnstile, I was able to find and eliminate duplicates.
+As for the inconsistenies, I notice over 6000 unique time values which had to be reformatted to only 4 hour time windows between 12 am and 12 am.
+To deal with outliers, I kept only the data above the 25 quantile and below 90 quantile.
+Then, I had to find the entry and exit values for particular time in day using the cumulative value in the dataset.
+After filtering the dataframe by lines and stations outside of Manhattan, the data was ready for analysis.

+During analysis, I used the top thirty top traffic stations from the filtered data to find high density stations.
+From these high density stations, I used the total morning entry and evening exit traffic to find the five stations with the most traffic during meal hours.

+# Tools

+I used sqlite3 to store the mta turnstile and location data.
+Python was used to extract, clean, and analyze the data.
+Matplotlib and seaborn were used to plot the dataframe and visualize the results.
+The datetime module was used to manipulate datetime data types to aid in cleaning.

+# Conclusion

+If YoLocal Snacks wants to locate by the busiest station than it would be Junction Boulevard.
+If they want a steady stream of commuters during morning and evening meal hours than they should locate by 77 St in Brooklyn.

 **Additional Info**
 ## Yolocal Snack